Data Protection – Allianz plc Fair Processing Notice

 In order for us to keep your information accurate and up to date, please contact Allianz or your insurance intermediary (where applicable) if any of your details change.

-DIRECT MARKETING If you no longer wish your information to be used for marketing purposes please write to us at Allianz plc, 3 Cromac Quay, The Gasworks, Ormeau Road, Belfast, BT7 2JD, or e-mail us at email@example.com.
+If your chosen preference is to receive marketing, we may contact you by email, SMS, phone or post with helpful information on products, services, special offers and competitions.
+If you no longer wish your information to be used for marketing purposes please write to us at Allianz plc, 3 Cromac Quay, The Gasworks, Ormeau Road, Belfast, BT7 2JD, or e-mail us at firstname.lastname@example.org

 Call centre opening hours: